-This cemetery is home to 32 soldiers that perished during the Revolutionary War.
+This cemetery is home to 32 soldiers who perished during the Revolutionary War.
 To find a specific individual, a map can be requested from the office of the cemetery.

 Joseph Bloomfield Boulder Monument | Corner of Liberty + Broad Streets

-Joseph Bloomfield was a major in the Revolutionary War, then served as New Jersey’s attorney general and subsequently the governor, before becoming a general in the War of 1812.
+Joseph Bloomfield was a major in the Revolutionary War who then served as New Jersey’s attorney general and subsequently the governor, before becoming a general in the War of 1812.
 The township was named after him in 1812 when it was formed.

 Lt.
 Col. Thomas Cadmus House | 223 Ashland Avenue